Kierstan L. Carlson

 PRO BONO

-Kierstan is passionate about providing pro bono representation within her community.
-She regularly represents clients in asylum matters pending before U.S. Citizenship and Immigration Services and federal immigration courts.
-Several of Kierstan’s clients have been granted asylum and are on their way to becoming permanent U.S. residents.
-And, in 2018, she received a “Pro Bono Star Award” from Human Rights First for her work on behalf of refugees from Central America.
+Kierstan is passionate about providing pro bono representation within her community and advocating for individuals who otherwise would not have access to counsel.
+She regularly represents clients in asylum matters, including affirmative cases before the U.S. Citizenship and Immigration Services and defensive cases before the U.S. Immigration Court.
+In 2018, Kierstan received a “Pro Bono Star Award” from Human Rights First for her work on behalf of refugees from Central America.

 PERSONAL BACKGROUND

 Kierstan earned her undergraduate degree from Brown University and graduated cum laude from the American University Washington College of Law.
 During law school, she served as an articles editor for the American University International Law Review, a student attorney in the Criminal Justice Clinic, and a Meyers Distinguished Teaching Fellow for the Legal Rhetoric Program.
-She also worked as a law clerk at the United States Attorney’s Office in Camden, New Jersey.
+She also worked as a law clerk at the United States Attorney’s Office for the District of New Jersey.
 Prior to law school, Kierstan worked as a paralegal and international trade policy analyst.

 Outside the Firm

-A long-retired D1 lacrosse player, Kierstan now keeps active through spinning, yoga, hiking, and skiing.
+A former D1 lacrosse player, Kierstan now keeps active through spinning, lifting, hiking, and skiing.

 News & Views